 Toughness

-The toughness of a material is its ability to resist a fracture or rupture in its shape.
-Toughness is also defined as the amount of energy that a material can absorb before rupturing.
-It is the combination of strength and ductility of a material.
-Diamond is the toughest known material on earth.
+Toughness is the ability of a material to resist fracture or rupture.
+It is also defined as the amount of energy a material can absorb before failure.
+Toughness is a combination of strength and ductility.

 Thermal Conductivity